DylanVann/dylanvann-com/src/pages/posts/2020-06-04-semicolons-in-js-what-are-they-good-for/index.md

 ## Conclusion

 If you like making it needlessly more difficult to type out, modify, and code review, your code, then you should use semicolons in JavaScript.

+For more info see [Four Things to Avoid in JavaScript](/four-things-to-avoid-in-javascript).